idvoretskyi/vim_idv/README.md

 ## About

-An awesome vim configuration that is used by me in everyday life.
+An awesome vim configuration that I'm using in everyday life.

 ## Installation